jeremytammik/ElementOutline/README.md

 The first image was generated by capturing data from a 2D view.
 Capturing the 2D Booleans from a 3D view gives us all we need, I think.

-Feedback: we trested a few use-cases and it seems to be working fine.
+Tested a few use-cases and it seems to be working fine.

-Currently, the production pipeline uses an implementation in Python using the [Shapely library](https://github.com/Toblerity/Shapely) for manipulation and analysis of geometric objects to union() the triangles.
+Currently, the production pipeline uses an implementation in Python based on the [Shapely library](https://github.com/Toblerity/Shapely) for manipulation and analysis of geometric objects to `union()` the triangles.

-But it is slower, so I believe we will switch to Clipper.
+Since it is slower, it would be better to switch to Clipper.

-## <a name="5"></a>CmdRoomOuterOutline
+## <a name="6"></a>CmdRoomOuterOutline

 I implemented the third command `CmdRoomOuterOutline` after an unsuccesful attempt at generating the outer outline of a room including its bounding elements by [specifying a list of offsets to `CreateViaOffset`](https://thebuildingcoder.typepad.com/blog/2019/12/dashboards-createviaoffset-and-room-outline-algorithms.html#3).

-After that failed, I suggested a number of alternative approaches to [determine th room outline including surrounding walls](https://thebuildingcoder.typepad.com/blog/2019/12/dashboards-createviaoffset-and-room-outline-algorithms.html#4).
+After that failure, I suggested a number of alternative approaches to [determine th room outline including surrounding walls](https://thebuildingcoder.typepad.com/blog/2019/12/dashboards-createviaoffset-and-room-outline-algorithms.html#4).

 **Question:** I started to look at the possibility of tracing the outside of the walls several weeks ago, when I was at a loss utilising `CreateViaOffset`.